What is a mouth guard?

 - Store your mouth guard out of reach of dogs and other pets.

 When to Call the Doctor

 If you play contact sports, ask your dentist for mouth guard recommendations.
 You should also reach out to your healthcare provider if you have:

 Can I wear a mouth guard if I have braces or dental implants?

 Yes.
 In addition to protecting your teeth, a mouth guard can protect braces, dental implants and other dental restorations (like crowns and bridges) from damage.
 Custom-fitted mouth guards work best.
 They fit the unique shape of braces or implants.

 Does insurance cover the cost of mouth guards?

 Some dental health insurers cover part or all of the cost for custom-fitted mouth guards.
 Health insurance policies vary, so you should check with your provider.
 You can also see if your dental office has a payment plan.
 You can use health savings account funds to pay for custom-fitted and store-bought mouth guards.

 A note from Cleveland Clinic

-Mouthguards protect your teeth from injury when you play sports, bike or do other on-the-move activities.
-You can buy mouthguards at stores or get a custom-fitted mouth protector from your dentist.
-Your dentist may recommend wearing a mouthguard while you sleep (night guard) to stop you from grinding your teeth.
-There are different types of mouthguards.
+Mouth guards protect your teeth from injury when you play sports, bike or do other on-the-move activities.
+You can buy mouth guards at stores or get a custom-fitted mouth guard from a dentist.
+Your dentist may recommend wearing a mouth guard while you sleep to stop you from grinding your teeth or improve sleep apnea symptoms.
+There are different types of mouth guards.
 Your dentist can suggest the best one for you.